 Save those bottle caps

 Tickets to AMC Theatres are among the premiums offered in the My Coke Rewards program.
-I’m lucky enough to live two blocks away from an AMC theater here in Seattle, and a short bus ride away from two others, including a Cinerama.
+I’m lucky enough to live two blocks away from an AMC theater here in Seattle, and a short bus ride away from two others.

-It costs 485 points to get a single AMC ticket plus a free fountain drink; for 900 points you’ll get two tickets and one fountain drink.
+It costs 485 points to get a single AMC ticket plus a free fountain drink; for 1100 points you’ll get two tickets, two fountain drinks and a large popcorn.
 Points are found on bottle caps and multipacks of Coke products, which include Minute Maid bottled juices, Powerade and flavored Dasani water.

 (You also get 10 points for every new member you refer, so anyone who wants to sign up can feel free to e-mail me at SurvivingAndThriving@live.com.)